-Copyright © 2023 by Zyxel and/or its affiliates.
+Copyright © 2025 by Zyxel and/or its affiliates.

 The contents of this publication may not be reproduced in any part or as a whole, transcribed, stored in a retrieval system, translated into any language, or transmitted in any form or by any means, electronic, mechanical, magnetic, optical, chemical, photocopying, manual, or otherwise, without the prior written permission of Zyxel and/or its affiliates.
 Published by Zyxel and/or its affiliates.
-All rights reserved.